sabof/switch-dir/README.md

 ### swtich-dir

 Switch between 2 related files.
+Can be used for unit tests, or compiled files.

 The files may be located in different directories and have different extensions.
 They may be located in sub directories, as long as the trees are the same.
+One directory may also contain the other.

+# Usage:

-Can be used for unit test, or compiled files.
-Usage: create a `.dir-locals.el` in your project root, and write a config similar to:
+create a `.dir-locals.el` in your project root, and write a config similar to:

 ```
 ((js2-mode